-- (b) A party opposing a claim of patent infringement shall produce or make the following available for inspection and copying, along with its Initial Disclosures: - documents sufficient to show the operation and construction of all aspects or elements of each accused apparatus, product, device, component, process, method or other instrumentality identified with specificity in the pleading of the party asserting patent infringement; and - (2) a copy of each item of prior art of which the party is aware that allegedly anticipates each asserted patent and its related claims or renders them obvious or, if a copy is unavailable, a description sufficient to identify the prior art and its relevant details.
+- (b) A party opposing a claim of patent infringement shall produce or make the following available for inspection and copying, along with its Initial Disclosures: - (1) documents sufficient to show the operation and construction of all aspects or elements of each accused apparatus, product, device, component, process, method or other instrumentality identified with specificity in the pleading of the party asserting patent infringement; and - (2) a copy of each item of prior art of which the party is aware that allegedly anticipates each asserted patent and its related claims or renders them obvious or, if a copy is unavailable, a description sufficient to identify the prior art and its relevant details.

-Initial Disclosures Must Anticipate Possibility of Adverse Claim Construction Ruling

-"[Defendant] was not entitled to hold back on its Rule 26(a) (1) disclosures on the assumption that it would win across the board on its combined claim construction / summary judgment submission.
-Rather, [defendant] was required to disclose, at least once it had [plaintiff's] contentions, all witnesses that would support [defendant's] own contentions regarding infringement and validity, irrespective of who later prevailed on claim construction.
+1. Initial Disclosures Must Anticipate Possibility of Adverse Claim Construction Ruling that would support [defendant's] own contentions regarding infringement and validity, irrespective of who later prevailed on claim construction.
 In other words, [defendant] was required to anticipate the possibility of an adverse claim construction ruling."
 Illinois Computer Research, LLC v.
-Harpo Prods., Inc., 2010 WL 2136665, 8 (N.D.
-III.
+Harpo Prods., Inc., 2010 WL 2136665, \8 (N.D.
+Ill.
 May 26, 2010) (Kennelly, J.).